hackersanddesigners/ageofdust/README.md

 * Video of check: [./images/attiny_dfplayer_demo.mp4](./images/attiny_dfplayer_demo.mp4)

+* Downsides:
-* Downsides: need a separate programmer (e.g. uno or programmer stick).
+	* need a separate programmer (e.g. uno or programmer stick).
 More efficient to use digispark boards although they are more expensive that ATtiny.
+	* no on-board regulator (digispark does have)

   <img src="./images/programattiny85.png" alt="DFPlayer module" width="500">